onino-js/NEAT/documentation/neat-implementation.md

 # NEAT implementation

-The aim of this document is to synthetize the rules for designing a NEAT and to describe them with an algorithmic point of view (ie. as a succetion of high level computing steps).
-The description is language agnostic so that a developper would easily reproduce a NEAT in any programming language.
-All quotes in this document comes from [Evolving Neural Networks through Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).
+This document synthetizes the rules for designing a NEAT and describes them as a succetion of high level computing steps.
+All quotes in this document come from [Evolving Neural Networks through Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).
 Any suggestion to improve the readability through standardized pseudocode is very welcome (see the [contributing section](https://github.com/onino-js/NEAT/blob/main/documentation/3-contributing.md) ).

 ## Introduction